Sanuki357/Regalis-s-SCP-CB-Assets-for-Arma-3/.github/ISSUE_TEMPLATE/mod-conflict.md

 ---
 name: Mod conflict
-about: Report issues where PROJ_TEMPL doesn't play nice with other mods
+about: Report issues where RSCPCB doesn't play nice with other mods

 ---